babarrett/g80-9009/README.md

     keymap.
 If the LCD display being operational was a significant motivation for acquiring this keyboard, and having the whole keymap and layers be programable is unimportant, this is likely your best choice.
-    - The "PC Desk" setting does not send scan codes for 47 keys.
+    - The "PC Desk" setting does not send scan codes for 35 keys, and only sends keyboard programmed macros for F13-F24.
     - It is presumed that using the Wkst setting will cause the additional keys to send scan codes, but the method for this is still unknown.
 3. [Direct+Soarer](../master/method-3-direct+soarer.md  ) from the "Desk